TheAypisamFpv/NeuralNetworkVisualisation/README.md

 - Connections between neurons are displayed as lines.
 - The color of each connection represents the value transmitted.
 - The color alpha of each connection represents the weight of the connection.
-- The size of the input neurons represents their importance (if available).
+- The size of the input neurons represents their importance *(if provided)*.

 <br>
 <br>

 # Troubleshooting

-- Ensure that the model file is in the correct format (`.keras`).
+- Ensure that the model file is in the correct `.keras` format.
-- Ensure that the mapping file (`MappingValues.csv`) is available in the same directory as the model file.
+- Ensure that the mapping file `MappingValues.csv` is available in the same directory as the model file.
 - Check the console for any error messages.
+- If you still face issues, you can directly contact me at theaypisamfpv@gmail.com.